Llanelli Prince Philip Hospital protesters at Senedd

 The Welsh government pointed to a planned £20m investment in the hospital between 2014/16 to develop elective care and treatment services.

-About £6m has been spent on the hospital's breast care unit in recent years, a spokesman said.'No downgrading'
+About £6m has been spent on the hospital's breast care unit in recent years, a spokesman said.

 In the Senedd chamber, Health Minister Lesley Griffiths said: "I don't want to see any downgrading of any services in Wales."